 - b.
 Other State Requirement for Cost Sharing.
 Specify whether the State imposes a premium, enrollment fee or similar cost sharing on waiver participants.
-Select one: - In the state does not impose a premium, enrollment fee, or similar cost-sharing arrangement on waiver participants. - O Yes.
+Select one: - ONE No. The State does not impose a premium, enrollment fee, or similar cost-sharing arrangement on waiver participants. - Yes.
 The State imposes a premium, enrollment fee or similar cost-sharing arrangement.